actoron/jadex/docs/tutorials/bpmn/02 Installation.md

 ![02 Installation@11.png](02%20Installation/02%20Installation-11.png)

 To execute a step of the process two options are available.
 First, you can directly double-click activated elements in the visual process diagram.
 Such activated elements are displayed in green (in the figure above the start event is the only activated element).
 As an alternative you can press the 'Step' button at the bottom, which will execute a step of one process thread.
-If you want to determine which process thread is selected you have to select it in the 'processes table' above.Â Â Â Â
+If you want to determine which process thread is selected you have to select it in the 'processes table' above.

 You can also debug multiple processes at once.
 Try starting multiple instances of the process.
 Each of the created instances can be independently controlled in the debugger tool.
 A double-click on a process instance in the debugger opens/closes the debugger view for this process.
 An active debugger view is represented by a symbolic magnifying glass on the process icon.
 A single-click on such an icon will switch to the debugger view of this process instance.